 Little or No Credit Check

-Even though some Bitcoin lending platforms request KYC registration before giving you loans, the process is not nearly as intensive as the credit checks traditional banks require before granting you a loan.
+Even though some Bitcoin lending platforms make you sign up for KYC before they give you a loan, the process is not nearly as complicated as the credit checks that traditional banks do before they give you a loan.

 Bitcoin Loans vs. Other Crypto Loans

-Bitcoin's market cap is more than double that of Ethereum, the second-largest cryptocurrency (at the time of writing).
-Therefore, there is less risk of loan liquidations with Bitcoin because of its relative stability.
+Bitcoin's market cap is more than double that of Ethereum, the second-largest cryptocurrency.
+Because Bitcoin is relatively stable, there is less risk of loans being paid off early.